Building a Model for Returns

 (ΔS)(n)S0=2np0nnp=(2p01p)n=0\frac{(\Delta S)^{(n)}}{S_0} = 2^{n p} * 0^{n - n p} = \left(2^p * 0^{1 - p}\right)^n = 0

-So it’s most likely that you will walk away with nothing after each play!
+Therefore, it’s most likely that you will walk away with nothing each time you sit down to play!
 Sure, you could walk out the door with 210=2^{10} = $10241024 after 10 rounds, but that happens only with a (2038)10=.16%\left(\frac{20}{38}\right)^{10} = .16\% chance!
+On the other hand, if you play a 10-round game 400 times, it’s more likely than not that you’ll have won 210=2^{10} = $10241024 at some point, only sacrificing $399 for the privilege.

 We can also see a cartoon example of someone with positive average returns who still ends up a loser.
 Consider the unlucky soul who won 9 times in a row and lost on their 10th play.
 Their average return was a whopping 80% per play!